Gayelabouimad/ProjetIoT/README.md

 # How to run the Project ?

 - from ./Back-End in CMD run the following command to run the backend server :
+- we sgould download node js
+- in the terminal >cd .\Back-End\
+> npm install

 > ``` node server.js ```